ElliWhite/ROCO504/README.md

 A budget of £70 for the project is given.

 #### Abstract
+The purpose of this research project was to design and build a prototype robot to serve as a proof of concept for a Robot Active Fall-Absorption Mechanism.
+Large robots with a small foot-base will inevitably fall over, so we have designed a mechanism to dampen the fall of a robot and reduce any damage caused to it from the fall.
+Upon successful completion of the building of the mechanism and conducting tests, our findings indicate that with slight improvements, originally not possible due to budget constraints, this project would yield a beneficial mechanism capable of performing its task of dampening a fall of a much larger robot.

+#### Introduction
-As the trend of Robotics leans towards creating taller robots, more and more researchers are struggling with the task of trying to keep a robot with a small foot-base upright.
+As the trend of Robotics leans towards creating taller robots, more researchers are struggling with the task of trying to keep a robot with a small foot-base upright.
 The robot will, inevitably, fall over.
 This can cause massive damage to the robot, mostly consisting of mechanical damage to the links between joints, or servo damage.
 Until fall prevention becomes more effective, a simpler fall-damage-reduction system would be incredibly useful.

-We propose to design and create a robotic leg that consists of agonist-antagonist actuators and can detect when a robot has fallen past its self-balancing point.
-The leg will then reach out and use itself to reduce the falling speed.
+We propose to design and create a robotic body and leg, for the provided budget of £70.00.
+The main body will consist of agonist-antagonist actuators and can detect when a robot has fallen past its self-balancing point.
+The leg will then reach out and use artificial tendons to reduce the falling speed of the body.
 This can be comparable to how a human might brace themselves when falling.
-Artificial tendons will be used to store potential spring energy.
+The artificial tendons are used to store potential spring energy.

 ### Design
 ![alt text](https://github.com/ElliWhite/ROCO504/blob/master/Renders/Main.png)